KNMI/adaguc-server/doc/configuration/RenderSettings.md

 # settings

-settings : auto / precise / fast
+settings : `auto` / `precise` / `fast`

 Controls behaviour of nearestneighbour rendering (https://github.com/KNMI/adaguc-server/blob/master/adagucserverEC/CImgWarpNearestNeighbour.h).

-- auto: Selects automatically between precise and fast based on grid size.
+- `auto`: Automatically selects precise or fast setting based on grid size.
 Grids larger than 700x700 pixels will be done with fast (smaller grids with precise).
-- precise: Gridded files up to 1000x1000 pixels can be done with the precise renderer.
+- `precise`: Gridded files up to 1000x1000 pixels can be done with the precise renderer.
 This uses the GenericDataWarper
-- fast: Grid larger than 1000x1000 should be rendered with the option fast.
+- `fast`: Grid larger than 1000x1000 should be rendered with the option fast.
 This uses the AreaMapper
 - For files over 4000x4000 pixels tiling is recommended.

 ```xml